Morality in Islam: General principles

 (Mutazilite and Shia Imamis quote different traditions than this Sunni Hadith, but all agree on the Quran and on "the existence of the duty" to command and forbid.)

 In regards to the basis of Islamic morality/ethics, etc. (in fact the basis of the meaning of life), at least a couple of sources have proclaimed it to be "God’s pleasure" or the "worship [of] God".

 Islamic secondary sources and later Islamic scholarly works have made detailed discussions and laid down detailed instructions on moral issues.
 However, in popular works on Islam some general principles of morality have been offered.
 Often, teachings calling for leniency, universality and courtesy are emphasized.
 The Religion of Islam website states that whatever is good and beneficial for mankind is morally good, and vice versa.
-According to Islamic sharia, a Muslim is expected to act only in good manners as bad manners earn vices.
+According to Islamic sharia, a Muslim is expected to display good manners as bad manners earn vices.
 Muhammad is reported as saying "It is not possible that you indulge in rebuking and reviling and remain righteous at the same time".